ezeen/yolo/README.md

 # Configure kubectl for the cluster using this script: gcloud container clusters get-credentials ip4-cluster --zone us-central1-a --project ip2-terraform

-# Creation of the front-end deployment.yaml file
+# Creation of the front-end deployment.yaml file.

+# Use StatefulSets for MongoDB to provide stable network IDs and persistent storage for each database pod.
+StatefulSets are preferred for stateful applications like databases where persistent storage and stable identity are crucial.